 4. Wait for a reply

 Once you have sent off your application, you can track its status online.
-You must wait three weeks before you can track its progress.
+It may take several weeks.

-When your application has been processed, supporting documents (eg birth certificate) will be returned to you free of charge via second-class post.
+When your application has been processed, supporting documents will be returned to you free of charge via second-class post.
+You can pay an extra fee to have your documents returned by secure delivery.
 If you are successful, your passport will follow.